jnlanahan/portfolio-website/replit.md

     - Replaced complex diff preview with simple suggestion approval dialog
     - System now generates AI-suggested prompt improvements based on learning insights
     - Manual approval required for all system prompt changes with clear reject option
+  - **CRITICAL FIX: Resolved PDF parsing failure that prevented chatbot from reading 21 of 24 documents**:
+    - Identified and fixed broken PDF parsing library that was causing all PDF documents to be unreadable
+    - Replaced failed pdf-parse library with pdf2json library using proper dynamic imports for ES modules
+    - Successfully restored text extraction from all PDF documents (performance reviews, transcripts, military evaluations, LinkedIn profile, etc.)
+    - Verified chatbot now searches ALL 24 documents for every question with 33,924+ characters of relevant context
+    - Document status: 24/24 documents now successfully readable (was 3/24 before fix)
+    - All PDF documents now provide substantial extracted content instead of error messages
+    - Confirmed chatbot can answer questions using content from previously unreadable PDF documents

 - **January 2025**: Created comprehensive test suite for quality assurance
   - Built automated API test suite covering all major functionality